Mert-Cihangiroglu/Manure-Detection/README.md

 - I filtered the dataset in QGIS by selecting only rice fields.
 DESC = '213 ¿ risaie' in Dusaf DataSet.
 Export new features as shape file.
 - Upload the shape file to Google Earth Engine.
 - Run time series analysis on the given polygons.
+-- Some things to note on time series.
 - The index we're testing is EOM, which is the Normalized Difference between Band 12 and Band 4 in Sentinel Data.

 ### References